 Infection, injury, or swelling of the eye are the most common causes of corneal opacity.

-The following factors increase your chance of developing corneal opacity:
+Factors that may increase your chance of corneal opacity:

 - Foreign bodies striking the eye

 - Eye injury, whether from a force, such as a poke in the eye, or from a chemical agent

 - Wearing contact lenses for a long period of time, especially overnight, can increase the risk of eye infections and also the chance of developing corneal opacity.